physbuzz/sicp/src/ch3/notes-ch3-3.md

 ##### Solution

+@src(code/ex3-22.rkt)

 #### Exercise 3.23

-A deque (``double-ended
-                                                                 queue'') is a sequence in which items can be inserted and deleted at either the front or the rear.
+A deque (`double-ended queue`) is a sequence in which items can be inserted and deleted at either the front or the rear.
 Operations on deques are the constructor `make-deque`, the predicate `empty-deque?`, selectors `front-deque` and `rear-deque`, and mutators `front-insert-deque!`,